-Under section 14A of the 2014 Act (as inserted by the Well-being of Future Generations (Wales) Act 20145) local authorities also have a responsibility to prepare and publish area plans in response to the joint population assessment.
-Local Health Boards have a similar responsibility.
-Local authorities and the relevant Local Health Board can agree to prepare and publish a joint area plan.
+Section 14A of the 2014 Act was inserted by the Well-being of Future Generations (Wales) Act 2015 (the 2015 Act) and it requires local authorities to prepare and publish area plans in response to the joint population assessment, required under section 14 of the Act.
+LHBs have a similar responsibility and local authorities and the relevant LHBs can agree to prepare and publish a joint area plan.

 Part 1 of the Children and Families (Wales) Measure 2010 requires each local authority to prepare and publish its strategy in respect of its contribution to the drive to eradicate child poverty in Wales.

-A local authority’s duty to publish a child poverty strategy under section 2 of the 2010 Measure is discharged on publication of a local well-being plan under section 39 or 44(5) of the Well-being of Future Generations (Wales) Act 2015 by the public services board of which the authority is a member, but only if the authority's strategy is an integral part of that plan.
+However, a local authority’s duty to publish a child poverty strategy under section 2 of the 2010 Measure is discharged on publication of a local well-being plan under section 39 or 44(5) of the 2015 Act by the public services board of which the authority is a member, but only if the authority's strategy is an integral part of that plan.